sherlockchou86/VideoPipe/README.md

 ## How to use

 - Build VideoPipe first and use shared library.
-- Referencing source code directly and build your whole application.
+- Or referencing source code directly and build your whole application.

 [download models and test files from Google Drive](https://drive.google.com/drive/folders/1u49ai5VeGh6-eCBPNDnOIELt4jPnTw__?usp=sharing)